Gaining Transcript Recognition

 Using Course Credit

-By default, students over-credit their degree using Rise.
-Our regulations permit up to 30 credits in each academic year of additional credit, though the eligibility criteria set out above limit this availability in some cases.
 In the vast majority of cases, a student will be eligible for 30 credits at some point during their degree programme, usually at Level 5 or 6 (or both).
-Students are very rarely eligible for 15, and cannot opt in to taking 15 credits if they are eligible for 30, even if their course has 15 credit optional units.
+Students are very rarely eligible for 15, and cannot opt in to taking 15 credits if they are eligible for 30, even if their course has 15 credit-sized modules.

-These credits will sit on a student profile and be used within progression and classification calculations if the mark attained is greater than that of one of the students other optional units.
-Rise credits can not compensate for units that are core.
-In cases where optional units are 15 credit-sized, the Rise grade will replace the average grade of the two lowest scoring units, thus replacing 30 credits.
+Credits will sit on a student’s profile and be used within progression and classification calculations if the mark attained is greater than that of one of the students other optional units.
+Rise credits can not compensate for units that are labelled as non-compensatable by Curriculum.
+In cases where optional modules are 15 credit-sized, the Rise grade will replace the average grade of the two lowest scoring units, thus replacing 30 credits.

 The Rise team manages the support for assignments, marking and moderation – together with quality-assurance processes (such as external examination).
 If your students have any queries about their course eligibility please direct them to the Rise site in the first instance.
 Please do not assume that their course is eligible or ineligible for credit as this can change.

-Members of staff running Rise activities do not have to do anything around this process, and do not need to check that students have submitted or received a grade to ‘complete’ their activity.
-Any student queries about Rise credit should be answered by students’ Rise dashboards in the first instance, so please send them there for up-to-date information.
+Members of staff running Rise activities do not have to do anything around the assessment process, and do not need to check that students have submitted or received a grade to ‘complete’ their activity.
+Any student queries about Rise credit should be answered by the Rise assessment page in the first instance, so please send them there for up-to-date information.